-Raymond: I’m sure you’ve had quite a few unhappy guess because you’re always in front of the house.
+Raymond: They ganna hate it.
+I’m sure you’ve had quite a few unhappy guesses because you’re always in front of the house.
 How do you handle this Rico?

 Rico: Well, I got to say that most of the guests are usually happy 99 percent, but you always have that one percent that you can never ever please and you can identify these guys very early on in the Cruise.
 However we are trained to deal with these passengers and you know, we’re our diplomatic as we can be in and we try our best to make sure that one way or one way or another of these people leave the ship happy.

 There always some person, you can’t get through to them that are in their mind-set.
 They just not interested doesn’t matter hell over water they don’t care